meerk40t/svgelements/README.md

 The class supports `complex` subscriptable elements, .x and .y methods, and .imag and .real.
 As well as providing several of these indexing methods.

-It includes a number of point funcitons like:
+It includes a number of point functions like:
 * `move_towards(point,float)`: Move this point towards the other point. with an amount [0,1]
 * `distance_to(point)`: Calculate the Euclidean distance to the other point.
 * `angle_to(point)`: Calculate the angle to the given point.
 * `polar_to(angle,distance)`:  Return a point via polar coords at the angle and distance.
-* `reflected_across(poiint)`: Returns a point reflected across another point.
+* `reflected_across(point)`: Returns a point reflected across another point.
 (Smooth bezier curves use this).

 This for example takes the 0,0 point turns 1/8th of a turn, and moves forward by 5cm.